Are All Men Pedophiles?: Critical reception

 One of the posters for the film shows a 14-year-old model who looks older with the tagline "Do you find me attractive?".
 Breure stated that he chose a young model to "confront people with the issue", adding that "she is attractive" for an average man.
 BuzzFeed reported a claim that the 14-year-old model was deceived because she was told that the photograph was to be used in relation to Japanese fashion rather than to promote a film about pedophilia.
 Breure, however, has rejected this accusation, saying that the 14-year old model was shown the title of the film, which was written on the release form for the photographs.

 Breure was criticized in the BuzzFeed article, for not having a "clear political agenda."
 The author stated that the film and its director seem circumspect regarding whether Western countries' age of consent limits should be changed.
 The syndicated feminist blog Jezebel commented, "He just thinks that teenage girls are hot, and he doesn't want you to think that's gross, okay?"

 Brande Victorian of Clutch magazine argued that, in claiming that it is unfair to expect men to refrain from acting on their attraction to teenagers, the filmmaker promotes the stereotype that men cannot control their sexual desires.

-Criticism also bled into Jan-Willem Breure’s later professional life as Belgian model & activist Flore Pensaert jumped on stage during the 2025 edition of the ISIS Fashion Awards to protest it & Breure himself, who organized the event.
-Pensaert claimed multiple accounts of sexual harassment had occurred behind the scenes of the event & testified that Breure’s reputation was already tarnished given he had produced a documentary ‘glorifying & excusing pedophilia’.
+Criticism also bled into Jan-Willem Breure's later professional life as Belgian model and activist Flore Pensaert jumped on stage during the 2025 edition of the ISIS Fashion Awards to protest it and Breure himself, who organized the event.
+Pensaert claimed multiple accounts of sexual harassment had occurred behind the scenes of the event and testified that Breure's reputation was already tarnished given he had produced a documentary 'glorifying and excusing pedophilia'.